 Quality of Governance.
 In an influential paper, John Graham and Jodi Bruhn argued that the governance of First Nations was detrimentally affected by a lack of accountability to members.
 They drew many comparisons with states in the Third World whose revenues come mainly from taxes and royalties on natural resources, especially oil, rather than from taxes on their own citizens.
-The authors argued that because First Nation members did not support their government directly, they had weaker incentives to monitor their government's performance for efficiency and integrity.

-Statistical research suggests that enactment by a First Nation of a property tax system is modestly correlated with a higher CWB score, even after controlling for other variables.
-Most of the revenue from First Nation property taxes comes from non-members, so they do not strictly fit the Graham-Bruhn argument; but they do point in that direction by making members more aware of the economic value of their reserve land.
-I also found that First Nations that offered higher-than-average compensation to council members (but not to chiefs) tended to have a lower CWB score.
-My tentative explanation for this finding, which needs further testing, is that higher compensation for councillors makes those positions more valuable, which in turn encourages the politicization of band government through patronage and nepotism, fitting in nicely with the familial culture of most First Nations.
+The authors argued that because First Nation members did not support their government directly, they had weaker incentives to monitor their government's performance for efficiency and integrity.49 they do not strictly fit the Graham-Bruhn argument; but they do point in that direction by making members more aware of the economic value of their reserve land.
+I also found that First Nations that offered higher-than-average compensation to council members (but not to chiefs) tended to have a lower CWB score.51 My tentative explanation for this finding, which needs further testing, is that higher compensation for councillors makes those positions more valuable, which in turn encourages the politicization of band government through patronage and nepotism, fitting in nicely with the familial culture of most First Nations.